Shopping Therapist For Shopping Addiction

 Getty/AnnaStills

-The key to shifting a tendency like compulsive buying generally lies in addressing the root causes of the behavior, usually with the help of a therapist.
+The key to shifting a tendency like compulsive shopping generally lies in addressing the root causes of the behavior, usually with the help of a therapist.
 You might also meet with a financial counselor to learn about better money management and to create a reasonable budget for yourself.
 You can try meetings like Debtors Anon to help find support and community as you work through the issue.
 Finally, you might put some of the practical strategies below into place as well.

 Replace the habit of ‘window shopping’

-Online or in-person browsing or window shopping may lead to unplanned spending for compulsive buyers.
+Online or in-person browsing or window shopping may lead to unplanned shopping for compulsive buyers.
 That’s why it can be effective to find other ways to spend your time if this is a habit or hobby of yours.
 Relying on willpower alone to help you avoid getting out your credit cards may not be the best way to set yourself up for success.
 Instead, changing your habits to take a walk, pick up a book, or call a friend when you feel the urge to browse items for sale or spend time shopping could help you avoid falling back into old patterns, especially at first.

 Implement a 48-hour rule